python-pillow/Pillow/RELEASING.md

 least the MINOR version, as new functionality has likely been added in the prior three months.

-A quarterly release bumps the MAJOR version when make incompatible API changes are made, such as removing deprecated APIs or dropping an EOL Python version.
+A quarterly release bumps the MAJOR version when incompatible API changes are made, such as removing deprecated APIs or dropping an EOL Python version.
 In practice, these occur every 12-18 months, guided by Python's EOL schedule, and any APIs that have been deprecated for at least a year are removed at the same time.